Coding Bootcamps vs. Self-Study in Canada: Pros and Cons

 (Up)

-What are the downsides of coding bootcamps in Canada?
+What are the advantages of coding bootcamps in Canada?

-What are the advantages of self-study for coding in Canada?
+What are the disadvantages of coding bootcamps in Canada?

-What are the challenges of self-study for coding in Canada?
+What challenges are associated with self-study for coding in Canada?

-How do I choose between a coding bootcamp and self-study in Canada?
+How should one choose between coding bootcamps and self-study in Canada?

 You may be interested in the following topics as well: